solarkennedy/ops-principles/_posts/2013-11-02-something_cool_at_yelp.markdown

 ---
-title: Something cool at yelp
+title: Something Cool at Yelp!
 category: case-studies
 ---

+Some case study